-We have a wonderful Collection of very varied objects relating to Wimbledon.
+We have a wonderful collection of very varied objects relating to Wimbledon.
 Some are rare or unique, some very old and some brand new.
 There are quirky, eccentric and fun objects, natural history specimens and documents.
-Our Collection also reflects the tastes, enthusiasms and preferences of those involved with it, especially in the earlier years.
-We also have gaps – until recently we had no toys in the Collections and relatively few ordinary domestic and personal items.
+Our collection also reflects the tastes, enthusiasms and preferences of those involved with it, especially in the earlier years.
+We also have gaps – until recently we had no toys in the collections and relatively few ordinary domestic and personal items.
 Many objects have stories to tell about themselves, their makers, collectors or owners.
-Our Collections are a way of exploring the history, natural history and people of the Wimbledon area over many millions of years to the present day.
+Our collections are a way of exploring the history, natural history and people of the Wimbledon area over many millions of years to the present day.

-Museum of Wimbledon Collections
+Wimbledon Museum Collections

 Highlights of our Collections

 For a brief overview of the highlights of our collections we have gathered some of our favourites in one place for you to enjoy.

 We have a large and varied art collection featuring works from the eighteenth century onwards.

 Social History Collection

 Wimbledon Museum houses an eclectic social history collection, ranging from the 1500s to the present day.

 Our book collection contains a number of historic and important editions.